alexmargineanu/ofMathParticle_Brightestpx/README.md

 [![See it in action](http://img.youtube.com/vi/NLtAnJNswYU/0.jpg)](http://www.youtube.com/watch?v=NLtAnJNswYU)

-The code that I've added is complete giberish, it uses the tutorial http://openframeworks.cc/ofBook/chapters/image_processing_computer_vision.html to track the brightest pixel, and I've replaced ofImage with ofVideoGrabber.
+The code that I've added is complete gibberish, it uses the tutorial http://openframeworks.cc/ofBook/chapters/image_processing_computer_vision.html to track the brightest pixel, and I've replaced ofImage with ofVideoGrabber.
 I've used maxBrightnessX and maxBrightnessY as the new coordinates in the particles example.
 It works most of the time :)